rorywhite95/dashboards/README.md

 There are large spikes in turnover across the eight-month period on specific days, the most significant of these being the 11th April and 30th June.
 The 11th April spike coincides closely with the announcement of the third French lockdown, while this same lockdown was lifted on 30th June.
 This could explain these spikes, as people increase the amount of products ordered online in the wake of another lockdown, or perhaps increase their spending and consumption following its termination.

+There are slight differences in average turnover between different days of the week, ranging from 76.5 on X's to 72 on Y's

 ![2024-10-13 (4)](https://github.com/user-attachments/assets/7c72af6e-6f43-4aa9-bdbc-1a2786561bd3)